- Groups in experiments

 Download Excel spreadsheet with examples of SD calculations: Estimating SD of the difference (paired t-test).xlsx

 Cohen’s d is a standardised effect size which is expressed in units of variability.
-For that reason, when Cohen’s d effect sizes are used (see standard effect sizes above), the variability has to be set to 1.
+For that reason, when Cohen’s d effect sizes are used in the t-test power calculator above (see standard effect sizes above), the variability has to be set to 1.

 The significance level or threshold (α) is the probability of obtaining a significant result by chance (a false positive) when the null hypothesis is true (i.e. there are no real, biologically relevant differences between the groups).
 It is usually set at 0.05 which means that the risk of obtaining a false positive is 5%; however it may be appropriate on occasion to use a different value.